naedward/coverityplugin/README.md

 * `commitDefectsStreamName`: The stream name to be used while committing the defects to Coverity Connect.
 * `commitDefectsXmlConfig`: The configuration file containing the details of Coverity Connect.
 * `excludes`: Specify regex pattern to exclude files from being analyzed.
 Defaults to `""` (empty string).
-* `includeTestSource`: Specifies whether test sources should be analyzed by Coverity.
-* `includeTestSource`: Specifies whether test sources should be analyzed by Coverity.
-Defaults to `false`.
-* `includeAutogenSource`: Specifies whether source files under `autogen` directories should be analyzed by Coverity.
- Defaults to `false`.
-* `includeSubProjects`: Specifies whether to recursively include source & library files from sub-projects.
- Defaults to `true`.
 * `coverityHome`: The location of cov-analysis installation.
 If cov-analysis/bin directory is in the PATH, this can be left null.
 * `bootClasspath`: The bootclasspath to be used during `cov-emit-java`.
 If the default models included in